dawnvt/EnvironmentTweaker/README.md

-# LightDimmer
+# EnvironmentTweaker
-Mod to dim the lights of 1.18 (and 1.18.1)
+Lets you tweak the environtments and lights in Beat Saber!